 Yes, there is an onsite restaurant and snacks are available.

 No, Black Country Living Museum is not wheelchair friendly.

 The Museum is an open air living Museum and has recreated the conditions of the 19th and 20th centuries, using original buildings from across the Black Country.

 Access is available to the majority of buildings although, as they are authentic historic exhibits, many require the use of temporary, portable ramps.
 A map of the Museum is available at reception which will help you to navigate the site or you can download the Access Map before your visit.

-Black Country Living Museum has not told us if they are fully pushchair friendly.
+No, Black Country Living Museum have stated they are not pushchair friendly.

 Assistance/Guide Dogs only

 Lots to see and do 4 out of 5 stars

 Fascinating trip back in time.
 The staff/actors really make the day by bringing everything to life.
 The tour of the mine tunnels was brilliant.
 Only reason why I didn't rate Black Country Museum 5 stars was the lack of food outlets.
 Queues for fish and chips were enormous.Worcester Wanderer, Worcester, United Kingdom